 - unoccupied and part of the estate of someone who has died (for up to six months after the grant of probate)

-- unoccupied and repossessed, taken into possession by a mortgage lender or the liable person is a trustee in bankruptcy.
+- unoccupied and repossessed, taken into possession by a mortgage lender or owned by a liable person who is a trustee in bankruptcy.